KrisAff84/AWSweepByTag/README.md

 | Subnet | Route Tables | No |
 | VPC | Security Groups | No |
 | Elastic Load Balancer | Listeners, Target Groups | Yes |

+## Data resources

+- For data resources like DynamoDB, S3 and RDS, resources will be checked if is empty before deletion.
+- It it is not empty you will be prompted if you really want to delete it.
+- After you have selected yes, you will be given the option to create a backup as well.